pablosanchezbello/python_course_exercices/project_store/frontend/README.md

-# React + Vite
+# Project Store

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Front end application based on React + Vite for the Project Store.

 Currently, two official plugins are available: